 COSTS

 The Company shall bear any and all costs and expenses (including, without limitation, stamp duty) in connection with the preparation, negotiation, execution and delivery of the Agreement and actions undertaken pursuant to the Agreement.
-It is clarified that the Company and Behram shall equally bear the attorney fees in connection with the drafting of the Agreement which is INR 60,000 (Indian Rupees Sixty Thousand Only).
+It is clarified that the Promoter and Behram shall equally bear the attorney fees in connection with the drafting of the Agreement which is INR 60,000 (Indian Rupees Sixty Thousand Only).
 However, the Company shall bear the legal costs and attorney fee in connection with the Legal Notice.

 TIME IS OF ESSENCE